okio-ai/nendo/docs/plugins.md

     Library plugins are used to modify the `NendoLibrary` itself, e.g. change the way data is saved, allow different integrations with other data management methods or services.

+=== "Embedding Plufgin"

+    Embedding plugins are used to compute high-dimensional vector embeddings from `NendoTrack` and `NendoCollection` objects.
+They may use the track's waveform, a text representation of it's metadata, or both.

+=== "Utility Plugin"

+    Utility plugins are simple plugins that take and input, for example a piece of text, and transform it.
+A typical example of such a plugin would be a Large Language Model that is used to summarize the transcription of a song's lyrics.